Why data literacy starts at the ground level (and how to do it right!)

 Who drives data literacy?

 Chief Data and Analytics Officers (CDAOs) and Chief Data Officers (CDOs) typically lead the data literacy charge supported by a team of technical professionals.
-Their mission is to lad the organization toward becoming truly data literate.
+Their mission is to lead the organization toward becoming truly data literate.

 This requires: